Design (M.F.A. and Certificate)

 DRAM 112a/b, Introduction to Set Design A two-term introduction for all first-year designers and interested non-design students to the process of scenic design through critique and discussions of weekly projects ranging from classic texts, operas, and musicals alongside modern and contemporary works.
 There are projects every two weeks.
 The goal is to create an in-depth examination of the assigned works leading to a three-dimensional model (1/8-in. or 1/4-in. scale) at the end of the second week.
 Emphasis is given to the examination of the text and the action of the play, the formulation of design ideas, the visual expression of the ideas, and especially the collaboration with directors and all other designers.
 There are invited speakers and playwrights discussing some of the works in class, expanding on the history and context in which the texts were written in order to have a more comprehensive and dramaturgical understanding of the play.
 Riccardo Hernández, Michael Yeargan

-DRAM 115a/b, Introduction to Costume Design This course addresses the process and documentation of designing costumes.
+DRAM 115a/b, First-Year Costume Design Project Review This course addresses the process and documentation of designing costumes.
 Designers are encouraged to develop their eye by careful study of primary source research, while developing the student’s knowledge of paperwork and budgeting used by professional costume designers in the creation of industry-standard production costume bibles.
 Course work requires that students produce many design sketches weekly.
 Toni-Leslie James

 DRAM 122b, The History of Set Design and Stagecraft A survey of the history of the visual aspects of storytelling through the ages, from the Greeks to the present day.
 Though the course focuses primarily on the history of western culture, comparisons with theater techniques of other international cultures are also explored.
 A key element of the course is the relationship of the actors, storytellers, and performers to the observers of the events we call “theatre” and the evolution of the architectural structures that focuses this exchange of ideas, that have become known as “theatres.”
 Michael Yeargan